 Power Steering Fluid vs. Brake Fluid

 Power steering fluid is petroleum based.
-While gasoline is also petroleum-based, these do not have the same composition.
+While gasoline is also petroleum-based, the two liquids do not have the same composition.

 On the other hand, brake fluid is usually glycol based.
 You may also have heard of this ingredient based on what’s included with some antifreeze mixtures.